Scottie Scheffler: 2025: Winning two major titles

 In July, Scheffler won the 2025 Open Championship at Royal Portrush for his fourth major championship victory.
 He shot 17-under 267 to win by four over Harris English and claim the third leg of the career grand slam.
 With the victory, Scheffler became the first golfer since John Henry Taylor in 1909 to win his first four majors by three strokes or more.
 He also became the third golfer to win multiple majors by four or more strokes in a single year, joining Ben Hogan (1953 Masters, U.S. Open, and Open Championship) and Tiger Woods (2000 U.S. Open and Open Championship).
 Since the start of the Official World Golf Ranking in 1986, Scheffler joined Tiger Woods as the only two players to win the Open Championship while ranked world number one.

 In August, Scheffler erased a four-shot deficit to win the BMW Championship.
 He closed with a 3-under 67, including a chip-in birdie from 82 ft on the 17th hole, to win by two strokes over Robert MacIntyre.
 In September, Scheffler won the Procore Championship by one shot over Ben Griffin, his sixth win of the season.
 Scheffler joined Tiger Woods, Jack Nicklaus and Arnold Palmer as the only players since 1960 to win at least six times on the PGA Tour in consecutive seasons.
 Two weeks later, Scheffler represented the United States at the 2025 Ryder Cup.
 He had a record, losing his first four matches but winning in the Sunday singles against Rory McIlroy, as the United States was defeated by Europe 15 to 13.
+In December, Scheffler was named as the PGA Tour Player of the Year for the fourth consecutive year.